 - In Trouble in Tahiti, the Greek Chorus's funereal serenade to domestic bliss gradually fades away to nonexistence as the silent tension between Dinah and Sam thickens.

-- In Pokémon Colosseum, Nascour's battle is mostly silent aside from the crowd in the background constantly chanting, "BATTLE!
+- In Pokémon Colosseum, Nascour's battle has no music, just the crowd in the background constantly chanting, "BATTLE!
 BATTLE!
 BATTLE!"

 - The fight with, and the scenery around, Giygas from EarthBound.